 U.S. fishermen harvest several species of mackerel.
 King mackerel are one of the most commonly caught species off the southeast coast, especially Florida.
 King mackerel is a large, aggressive fish with a rich flavor, making it popular among both commercial and recreational fishermen.

 Commercial fishermen from the U.S. and Mexico have been fishing for king mackerel since the 1880s; recreational fishermen started catching the species in the 1950s.
 Prior to the 1980s, the fisheries for king mackerel were essentially unregulated.
-Airplanes were used to find schools of mackerel and would alert large gillnet vessels to their location, greatly increasing commercial harvests.
-King mackerel is not productive enough to support these large commercial harvests, especially when combined with the species' popularity with recreational fishermen.
-Federal managers implemented regulations in 1983 to control harvest and rebuild dwindling stocks of king mackerel.
+Airplanes were used to find schools of mackerel and would alert large gillnet vessels to their location, greatly increasing commercial harvests and contributing to a population decline.
+Fishery managers implemented regulations in 1983 to control harvest and rebuild declining stocks of king mackerel.
 A number of management measures were implemented over the years, including limits on how much mackerel fishermen could harvest and how and where they could harvest it.
-Managers also implemented a "limited access system" for the king mackerel fishery, capping participation in the fishery a certain level that will keep the mackerel resource and fisheries sustainable for years to come.
+Managers also implemented a “limited access system” for the commercial king mackerel fishery, capping participation in the fishery at a level that will keep the mackerel resource and fisheries sustainable.
 These measures have been very successful in restoring king mackerel stocks to target population levels.
-Today, the mackerel fishery remains viable for both commercial and recreational fishermen, and the fishery's history is a shining example of the effectiveness of proper management.
+Today, the mackerel fishery remains viable for both commercial and recreational fishermen, and the fishery’s history is a shining example of the effectiveness of proper management.

 LOCATION & HABITAT

 King mackerel are found in the Atlantic Ocean from Massachusetts to Brazil, including the Caribbean and Gulf of Mexico.
-They are a "coastal pelagic" species, meaning they live in the open waters near the coast.
-They live in water 115 to almost 600 feet deep.
-King mackerel prefer warm waters, and seldom enter waters below 68 degrees Fahreneheit.
-They migrate with seasonal changes in water temperature and with changes in food availability.
+They are a “coastal pelagic” species, meaning they live in the open waters near the coast in water 115 to almost 600 feet deep.
+King mackerel prefer warm waters and seldom enter waters below 68 degrees F. They migrate with seasonal changes in water temperature and with changes in food availability.
 Swimming in large schools, they migrate to the northern part of their range in the summer and to the southern part in the winter.

-King mackerel grow fast, up to 5½ feet and 100 pounds, and can live more than 20 years.
-They're able to reproduce when they reach 2 years of age.
-King mackerel spawn on the outer continental shelf from May through October.
+King mackerel grow fast, up to 5 ½ feet and 100 pounds, with females growing substantially larger than males.
+They can live more than 20 years, and are able to reproduce when they reach 2 years of age.
+King mackerel have two distinct populations, one in the Gulf of Mexico and one in the Atlantic.
+They spawn on the outer continental shelf from May through October.
 Females release eggs in the open water, where they are fertilized.
 Females can have 50,000 to several million eggs.

 King mackerel are iron-gray on the back and silvery on their sides and belly.
 They have pale to dusky fins.
-Small king mackerel sometimes have spots like Spanish mackerel, but can be distinguished by their sharply dipping lateral line and gray anterior dorsal fin.
+Small king mackerel sometimes have spots like Spanish mackerel, but king mackerel can be distinguished by their sharply dipping lateral line and gray anterior (near the front) dorsal (the upper side) fin.

-There are two "migratory groups" of king mackerel, one in the South Atlantic and one in the Gulf of Mexico.
-Scientists from NOAA's Southeast Fisheries Science Center monitor the abundance of South Atlantic and Gulf king mackerel.
+There are two separate spawning populations of king mackerel that comprise migratory groups, one in the Atlantic and one in the Gulf of Mexico.
+Both populations mix during the winter in South Florida waters where a large fraction of the catch is landed.
+Scientists from NOAA’s Southeast Fisheries Science Center monitor the abundance of Atlantic and Gulf of Mexico king mackerel.
 Scientists, managers, and stakeholders assess the status of these stocks through the Southeast Data, Assessment, and Review (SEDAR) process.
-King mackerel were last assessed in 2008.

 Harvesting King Mackerel

-King mackerel are large, put up a good fight, and taste delicious, making them a popular target for both commercial and recreational fishermen.
+King mackerel are large, put up a good fight, and taste good, making them a popular target for both commercial and recreational fishermen.
 The majority of commercial fishing for king mackerel takes place off Florida.
-Most commercial fishermen harvesting king mackerel using hook-and-line gear such as handlines, rod-and-reel, and troll gear.
-Hook-and-line gear has minimal impact on habitat as it does not contact the ocean floor.
-It is also very selective, so the fishery has little bycatch.
+Most commercial fishermen catch king mackerel using hook-and-line gear such as handlines, rod-and-reel, and troll gear.
+Hook-and-line and gillnet gear have minimal impact on habitat as they do not contact the ocean floor.
+They are also very selective, so the fishery has little bycatch.
+King mackerel are bycatch in other fisheries that target coastal pelagic species.

-- Fishermen must have a permit to harvest king mackerel.
+- Commerical fishermen must have a permit to harvest king mackerel.
 Managers limit the number of available permits to limit fishing pressure on the king mackerel resource.

 - Annual catch limit and trip limits - limit on how much fishermen can harvest every season and per fishing trip.
 The annual limit is divided among areas and user groups.

-- King mackerel must be 2 feet or larger to be harvested, to allow fish to mature and spawn.
+- King mackerel must be 2 feet or larger to be harvested, which allows fish time to mature and spawn.

-- The fishing season for king mackerel in the Atlantic opens March 1 and ends at the end of February, or when the season's quota is reached.
-The fishing season for king mackerel in the Gulf opens July 1 and ends June 30, or when the season's quota is reached.
+- The fishing season for king mackerel in the Atlantic opens on March 1 and ends at the end of February, or when the season’s quota is reached.
+The fishing season for king mackerel in the Gulf of Mexico, west of Florida, opens on July 1 and ends June 30, or when the season’s quota is reached.
+The majority of the west coast of Florida has a season of October 1 through September 30.
+The southwest Florida area is considered to be occupied by the Atlantic stock of king mackerel for part of the year, and by the Gulf of Mexico stock part of the year, so fishing years and regulations in this region change seasonally.

-- Gear restrictions - Florida state regulations prohibit the use of gillnets off Florida; federal regulations prohibit the use of gillnets except seasonally in an area off the west coast of southern Florida and south of Cape Lookout, North Carolina.
+- Gear restrictions – Florida state regulations prohibit the use of gillnets in Florida state waters; federal regulations prohibit the use of gillnets except seasonally in an area off the west coast of southern Florida and north of Cape Lookout, North Carolina.

-State regulations (for fisheries out to 3 miles offshore in the South Atlantic and 9 miles offshore in the Gulf of Mexico) are fairly consistent with federal regulations.
+State regulations (for fisheries out to 3 miles offshore in the Gulf of Mexico and South Atlantic except 9 miles offshore of Texas and the west coast of Florida) are fairly consistent with federal regulations.

-Commercial landings of Atlantic king mackerel have increased in recent years.
-In the past 3 years, landings have averaged 3.6 million pounds, compared to an average of 2.8 million pounds for the past decade.
-In the Gulf, commercial landings of king mackerel have been relatively steady at around 3.3 million pounds.
+Commercial landings of Atlantic king mackerel have declined in recent years.
+In the past 3 years, landings have averaged 2.6 million pounds, compared to an average of 3.5 million pounds annually for the past decade.
+In the Gulf of Mexico, commercial landings of king mackerel have been relatively steady at around 2.3 million pounds annually.

 There is equal interest in both recreational and commercial fishing for king mackerel.
-Recreational landings in both the South Atlantic and Gulf have been comparable or larger than the commercial harvest since the 1980s.
-In the past decade, annual recreational landings have averaged about 4.2 million pounds in the Atlantic and about 3.7 million pounds in the Gulf.
+King mackerel also support a valuable tournament fishery.
+Recreational landings in both the South Atlantic and Gulf of Mexico have been comparable or larger than the commercial harvest since the 1980s.
+In the past decade, annual recreational landings have averaged about 5.1 million pounds in the Atlantic but have declined to around 2.2 million pounds in the last 3 years.
+Recreational landings in the Gulf of Mexico have been more stable at around 2.8 million pounds annually.

-Recreational management measures include limits on the how many mackerel fishermen can catch and how small those fish can be.
+Recreational management measures include limits on the minimum size and the maximum number of fish that fishermen can catch.
 Mackerel must be landed with their heads and fins intact.
 Charter vessel/headboat operators must have a vessel permit for coastal migratory fish and must comply with possession limits.

 King mackerel is low in fat and is a very good source of protein, riboflavin, niacin, vitamin B12, and selenium.
 King mackerel may contain amounts of methylmercury in excess of the FDA’s recommended limit for nursing moms, moms-to-be, and young children.
 For more information, see EPA and FDA advice on what you need to know about mercury in fish and shellfish.